contract-testing-framework/broker_cli/README.md

 # README.md

-`broker_cli`, command line interface for the contract testing broker.
+The command line interface for the Signet contract testing framework.

 ## Cloning the repo